Skip to main content

 Room Entry

-Requests for entry into resident rooms/suites/townhouses by University staff is infrequent and
+Requests for entry into resident rooms/suites/townhouses by University staff may occur only under the following circumstances:

 • When residents are present, staff members will knock on the door, announce themselves and request entry just to visit or perhaps to accomplish some administrative task such as a repair, survey, etc.

 • The University reserves the right to enter, repair, inventory, inspect, or search, and students expressly consent to such entry or entries into any student space at any time, including, but not limited to health and safety inspections of residence hall rooms.
-This 20 includes Residence Life and Housing staff, University Police Department officers, Facilities staff, and any other University employees or contractors who have a legitimate need to enter the space.
+This includes Residence Life and Housing staff, University Police Department officers, Facilities staff, and any other University employees or contractors who have a legitimate need to enter the space.

 • To halt the continuation of an activity where imminent danger to life, safety, health, or property is reasonably feared and/or appears to be in violation of federal, state or local laws or University policy.
 University staff members will knock, announce themselves and request entry.
 If there is no response or the request for entry is denied, University staff members will obtain entry to the room to resolve the situation.
 University Police may be asked to participate in this response.